-Driving with the compact spare tire installed (see page 258) may activate the TCS.
+Driving with the compact spare tire installed (see page 288) may activate the TCS.
 You should turn off the system.

-If the brakes overheat while the TCS is activating, the TCS indicator will stop flashing and stay on temporarily.
-This indicates that the TCS system has turned off.
-After the brakes have cooled down (usually for about 10 minutes), the TCS will turn back on and the indicator will turn off.
+If the brakes overheat while TCS is activating, the TCS indicator will stop flashing and stay on temporarily.
+This indicates that TCS has turned off.
+After the brakes have cooled down (usually for about 10 minutes), TCS will turn back on and the indicator will turn off.